CBSE Board Exam 2021: Most Common Mistakes Students Make While Attempting Paper

 2. Fail to understand the sense of a question

 Exam stress and nervousness in students reduce their thinking ability.
 Out of fear and hurry to attempt the paper in time, they read a question quickly and start writing the answer without knowing what actually has been asked in the question.
 Eventually, they write an answer without including the appropriate fact or concept.

 3. Not taking care of the word limit for each answer

 Most students have a mindset that the longer the answer, the more marks they will gain.
 This is completely untrue.
 Examiners only look for meaningful answers which include important facts and crisp information.
 They get irritated by the long essay-type answers in which they struggle to find the key point.
 Moreover, spending a large time writing a wrong answer will ultimately leave you with less time to complete all remaining questions.

 Time management is crucial for acing the board exams.
 Even knowing this fact very well, students still fail to manage time while writing the exam.
 Again the credit goes to exam stress and nervousness due to which students forget about the time limit and word limit they are allocated for attempting questions of different weightage.
 They should plan in advance that how much time is to be dedicated to each question and category.

 Tips for time management during CBSE board exam

 5. Copying incorrect data

-Sometimes students copy the data given in the question paper incorrectly specially, in the numerical questions and then solve the question resulting in wrong answer which will ultimately lead to a zero score in that question though you had written the whole procedure and calculations correctly.
+Sometimes students copy the data given in the question paper incorrectly especially, in the numerical questions and then solve the question resulting in the wrong answers which will ultimately lead to a zero score in that question though you had written the whole procedure and calculations correctly.
 Students should take extra care as it might save a couple of marks in the exam.